gabcg/notes/MSI Notes/MSI.md

 * It is the combination of two terms: van der Waals and electrostatic.
 * In both terms, $r_{ij}$ represents radius.
-* The fact that they are summing means that in long distance they do not feal each other.
+* The fact that they are summing means that in long distances they do not feel each other.
-* Van der Waals
+* Van der Waals:
 	* Approximated by a Lennard-Jones 6-12 potential.
 Itself has two terms, attraction and repulsion:
-		* Attraction: it occurs at a short range, and rapidly dies off when the distance between the interacting pair of atoms increases (by just a few armstrongs, as it has a 1/r^6 dependency).
+		* Attraction: it occurs at a short range, and rapidly dies off when the distance between the interacting pair of atoms increases (by just a few armstrongs, as it has a $1/r^6$ dependency).
 		* Repulsion: occurs when the distance is slightly less than the sum of their contact radii.
-It is modeled by an equation that  is designed to rapidly blow up at close distances  (1/r^12 dependency).
+It is modeled by an equation that  is designed to rapidly blow up at close distances ($1/r^{12}$ dependency).
 	* There are two parameters (which are defined in the force field) that control the depth and position (interatomic distance) of the potential energy well for a given pair of atoms:
 		* $A$ defines stickinness of the attraction.
 It has a negative sign.
 		* $B$ defines the level of hardness of the atoms (marshmallow-like, billiard ball-like, etc.): sof atoms can be deformed when they are close, hard cannot.
 It belongs to the repulsion term.